Harshhrp2511/Portfolio/README.md

-# Portfolio using HTMLS, CSS and Javascript
+# Simple Portfolio using HTMLS, CSS and Javascript